chaseottofy/context-menu/README.md

 * **ContextMenu(..., items, ...)**
   * Array[ Object, ... ]
   * label is necessary - action is not.
+  * Must provide icons in Array with title included.
+    * Icons must be inline-svg

 ```javascript
   [ { label: 'title', action: () ... },